Quantum Holonomy Fields: -algebras and categorical independence

 \item The category $\Alg(R)$ of (complex unital associative) algebras endowed with a structure of bimodule over a fixed unital algebra $R$.
 The initial object in this category is $R$.
 The coproduct of two objects $A$ and $B$ is the coproduct of the category $\Alg$ with amalgamation over $R$.
 It can be described as

-In English, it is the free product of $A$ and $B$ in which multiplication by elements of $R$ can circulate between neighbouring factors.

-\item The category $\mathbb{Z}_{2}$-Alg of complex unital associative $\mathbb{Z}_{2}$-graded algebras is algebraic.
+In plain words, it is the free product of $A$ and $B$ in which multiplication by elements of $R$ can circulate between neighbouring factors.
+Similarly, we denote by $\Alg^{\star}(R)$ the category of bimodules-algebras over an unital involutive associative algebra $R$, endowed with an involution compatible with the two actions of $R$ and the involution on $R$. \item The category $\mathbb{Z}_{2}$-Alg of complex unital associative $\mathbb{Z}_{2}$-graded algebras is algebraic.
 A $\mathbb{Z}_{2}$-graded algebra is the data of a complex unital algebra and an unipotent morphism on that algebra.
 Morphisms are unital morphisms of algebras that preserve the grading.
 The free product of two graded algebras $(A,D_{A})$ and $(B,D_{B})$, is as an algebra $A \sqcup B$ and $D_{A\free B} = D_{A}\free D_{B}$.
 The initial object is $\mathbb{C}$ endowed with the trivial grading.

 \item The category $\mathcal{G}rp$ of groups.
 The coproduct is the free product of groups and the initial object is the group having only one element.
 If $G$ and $H$ are groups, a word in $G$ and $H$ is a product of the form ${\displaystyle s_{1}s_{2}\cdots s_{n},}$ where each $s_{i},~i\leq n$ is either an element of the group $G$ or an element of the group $H$.
 Such a word may be reduced using the following operations: \begin{enumerate}[ 1.] \item Remove an instance of the identity element (of either $G$ or $H$). \item Replace a pair of the form $g_{1}g_{2}$ by its product in $G$, or a pair $h_{1}h_{2}$ by its product in $H$, with obvious notation. \end{enumerate} Every reduced word is an alternating product of elements of $G$ and elements of $H$.
 The free product $G \sqcup H$ is the group whose elements are the reduced words in $G$ an $H$, under the operation of concatenation followed by reduction. \item The category $\biMod(R)$ of bimodules over a fixed unital algebra $R$ can be endowed with a coproduct with injections.
 Let $A$ and $B$ two $R$-bimodules.
 The product $A\free B$ in $\biMod(R)$ is, as a vector space, isomorphic to the sum of vector spaces $A \oplus B$.
 The $R$ bimodule structure on $A\oplus B$ is the sum of the two structures: